getappmap/archive-action/README.md

 >
 > To see a step-by-step example of how to install this action into your software project, [review the official AppMap Documentation](http://appmap.io/docs/analysis/in-github-actions).

-GitHub Action used during initial setup to create a Configuration report.
-Also used in matrix builds to create an archive of AppMaps on a worker node and save them to the GitHub cache.
-Finally, used when a PR is merged (both in matrix and non-matrix mode) to build and store a baseline artifact.
+`getappmap/archive-action` is a GitHub Action used during initial setup of AppMap in CI to create a Configuration report.
+It's also used in matrix builds to create an archive of AppMaps on a worker node and save them to the GitHub cache.
+Finally, it's used when a PR is merged (both in matrix and non-matrix mode) to build and store a baseline artifact.
 This is also done on a schedule (cron) to ensure that the artifacts don't expire and disappear.

+`getappmap/archive-action/merge` is an action used to merge AppMaps created in a matrix build into one unified archive.

-Default GitHub artifact expiration is 90 days.
+_Note_ Default GitHub artifact expiration is 90 days.
 This is a configurable GitHub org or project setting.

 ## Table of contents